geoffreycrofte/flexbox.ninja/README.md

 ## Website Next Steps

-The next step for the website is to become a [PWA](https://en.wikipedia.org/wiki/Progressive_web_applications) so you can use this resource online and offline from your smartphone and compatible devices.
+The Website is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_applications).
+This step is finally done.
+The next step will be better handling the cache for offline usage.
+You can already visit the demos when you ar offline, if you visited those been online.